 3. Plan for Required Minimum Distributions (RMDs)

-4. Let Money and Your Investments Work for You
+4. Let Money Work for You

 5. Spend Your Money on Experiences with Loved Ones